ri25-cmd/SlotSwapper/README.md

     ```
     The React app will start on `http://localhost:5173` (or a similar port) and open in your browser.

-4.  **You're all set!** You can now register a new user and start using the app.
+4.  **You're all set!** You can now register two different users (one in Chrome, one in Firefox/Incognito) to test the complete swap functionality.

 ## 🔑 API Endpoints